DeisData/deisdata.github.io/python/data-structures/index.md

   <div class="container" markdown="1">

   Assigning dictionary values of different keys can be tricky.
-Remember to have write write key on the right side.
+Remember to have write key on the right side.

 ```python
 animal_dict['rabbit'] = animal_dict['giraffe']